As a healthcare union, MAHCP fights for strong, fair, and enforceable collective agreements, and for prompt contract implementation.

-Our system is buckling under the weight of increased patient load and acuity, while high vacancy rates continue to plague critical occupations, including paramedicine, lab and diagnostic services, as well as many other specialized professions Manitobans need for accessible, equitable care, especially in rural and Northern regions.
+Our system is buckling under the weight of increased patient load and acuity, while high vacancy rates continue to plague critical occupations, including paramedicine, lab and diagnostic services, as well as many other specialized professions Manitobans need in order to ensure accessible, equitable care, especially in rural and Northern regions.

-Here are just some of the achievements we’ve bargained to address recruitment and retention challenges:
+Here are just some of the terms we’ve bargained to address recruitment and retention challenges:

 - In our most recent Central Table contracts (ratified March 19, 2025 by approximately 7,000 members covered by three similar Collective Agreements), we achieved a GWI of 11.25% over the four-year life of the agreement, plus a 1% market adjustment, and a $3/hour step standardization across all classifications.